 The Ford/LaSalle Park Revitalization Committee has teamed up with Summer in the City volunteers and University of Michigan’s Cultivating Community group to provide fun activities for children in the Focus: HOPE neighborhood this summer.
 Every Wednesday from June until August kids will meet at the Ford/LaSalle Park for reading, games and gardening at the Focused Hands Community Garden.

 “The purpose of this program is to make a community gathering space that is safe and family friendly,” said Stephanie Johnson-Cobb, project leader.
 “We’re really trying to revitalize not only this space, but our entire community.”

 This senior living community, built by Oakman Manor Senior Housing Development Corporation, a nonprofit corporation formed by Presbyterian Village of Michigan in collaboration with Focus: HOPE, was the first new construction in the area in 50 years.
 It opened in 2007, is managed by Presbyterian Villages, and provides safe, affordable housing for 54 very low income senior citizens, many of whom once lived in homes in the area.

 Bell Building Redevelopment

-The landmark Bell Building on Oakman Boulevard and the Lodge Freeway is most famous for its giant Yellow Pages neon sign – that no longer works.
-The building is on the verge of having a new life as the headquarters of Neighborhood Service Organization (NSO), also providing 155 units of permanent supportive housing.
-Exciting plans for the site are emerging.
-Stay tuned!
+The landmark Bell Building on Oakman Boulevard and the Lodge Freeway is most famous for its giant Yellow Pages neon sign.
+Since 2012, it has been the headquarters of Neighborhood Service Organization (NSO), also providing 155 units of permanent supportive housing.

 Davison Avenue Improvements